-These instructions are for starting a GroupTrack session with a fēnix watch.
+These instructions are for starting a GroupTrack session with a fenix watch.
 If your connections have other compatible devices, you can see them on the map.
 The other devices may not be able to display GroupTrack riders on the map.

-- 1 On the fenix watch, hold MENU, and select Safety & Tracking > GroupTrack > Show on Map to enable viewing connections on the map screen. - 2 In the Garmin Connect app, from the settings menu, select Safety & Tracking > LiveTrack > Settings > GroupTrack. - 3 Select All Connections or Invite Only and select your connections. - 4 Select Start LiveTrack. - 5 On the watch, start an outdoor activity. - 6 Scroll to the map to view your connections.
+- 1 On the fenix watch, hold MENU, and select Safety & Tracking > GroupTrack > Show on Map to enable viewing connections on the map screen. - 3 Select All Connections or Invite Only and select your connections. - 4 Select Start LiveTrack. - 5 On the watch, start an outdoor activity. - 6 Scroll to the map to view your connections.